bbchung/clighter/README.md

 ### Highlighing is not quick-response
 Clighter use CursorHold event to update the current window highlighting, you can set updatetime smaller.
-Remember that other plugins may chagne the updatetime
+Remember that other plugins may change the updatetime
 ```vim
 	set updatetime=1200